toggl/toggl_api_docs/README.md

 ## ⚠️ Important ⚠️

-We're moving our documentation to https://developers.track.toggl.com/docs/ where you will find up-to date docs for both the Toggl API and Webhooks API services.
-We're also working on moving the Reports API documentation soon, but for now this repository can still be used for the Reports API.
+We have migrated our documentation to https://developers.track.toggl.com/docs/.
+There, you will find up-to date API docs for the Toggl Track, Reports and Webhooks services.

 If you're running into issues or require help with anything, please contact our dedicated 24/5 support staff over on [our support pages](https://support.toggl.com/en/).
 You can chat with them using the icon on the right bottom.